Bayesian Error-in-Variables Models for the Identification of Power Networks: Frequentist identification

 One should note that $\hat F_{\mt{MLE}}$, computed from noisy data instead of the exact variables used for $F_{\mt{MLE}}$, is a good approximation only if the signal to noise ratio is high enough.
-Although this is typically not the case in distribution grids, $F_{\mt{MLE}}$ can still be used for theoretical purposes, such as design of experiments \cite{online_rls} or avoiding unobservable problems (\cref{subsec_preprocess}). $F_{\mt{MLE}}$ also shows the following properties of the MLE. \begin{lemma} The columns of $\hat Y_{\mt{MLE}}$ are independent.
-The variance of each column $(\hat Y_{\mt{MLE}}^\top)_\symi$ depends only on the same column $Y_{\cdot\symi}$ of the exact admittance matrix $Y$. \end{lemma} \begin{corollary} With $\mt{Cov}[\Re(\tilde V_\symt),\Im(\tilde V_\symt)] \approx 0$ for all $\symt$ (e.g. with linearized power flow equations), the variances of both real and imaginary parts of $(\hat Y_{\mt{MLE}}^\top)_\symi$ are monotone with their respective values, and their covariance is constant. \end{corollary} \begin{proof} The proofs of both \cref{lem_covariance_shape} and \cref{cor_covariance_shape} can be found in Appendix \ref{appendix_cov_proof}. \end{proof} \begin{remark} It follows from \eqref{eq:average-true-variance-cov} that the assumption of \cref{cor_covariance_shape} is also often true in in distribution networks, where voltage angles are very small. \end{remark}
+Although this is typically not the case in distribution grids, $F_{\mt{MLE}}$ can still be used for theoretical purposes, such as design of experiments \cite{online_rls} for avoiding unobservablility problems (\cref{subsec_preprocess}). $F_{\mt{MLE}}$ also shows the following properties of the MLE. \begin{lemma} The columns of $\hat Y_{\mt{MLE}}$ are independent.
+The variance of each column $(\hat Y_{\mt{MLE}}^\top)_\symi$ depends only on the same column $Y_{\cdot\symi}$ of the exact admittance matrix $Y$. \end{lemma} \begin{corollary} When $\mt{Cov}[\Re(\tilde V_\symt),\Im(\tilde V_\symt)] \approx 0$ for all $\symt$ (i.e. with small voltage angles), the variances of both real and imaginary parts of $(\hat Y_{\mt{MLE}}^\top)_\symi$ are monotone with their respective values, and their covariance is constant. \end{corollary} \begin{proof} The proofs of both \cref{lem_covariance_shape} and \cref{cor_covariance_shape} can be found in Appendix \ref{appendix_cov_proof}. \end{proof} \begin{remark} It follows from \eqref{eq:average-true-variance-cov} that the assumption of \cref{cor_covariance_shape} is also often true in in distribution networks, where voltage angles are very small. \end{remark}